 Discover the wild beauty awaiting you on the other side of the world!
 You’ll be hard-pressed to find another itinerary that explores the Indonesian islands in such detail.
 In addition to famous Bali and Lombok, trace the coasts of Borneo, Java, Komodo, Flores and more.
 While certain ports may require tendering to and from the ship, her small size lets you navigate to exclusive ports larger ships can’t reach, giving you access to some of the world’s most iconic sites and undiscovered gems.
 Near-daily excursions — sometimes in Zodiac boats to protect marine ecosystems — take you to 5 UNESCO World Heritage Sites home to endangered orangutans, Komodo dragons, and more.
 But that’s not all: Experience the diversity of cultures along this archipelago when you visit villages, meander in markets, and sample the local cuisine.
 Top it all off with two days in languorous Darwin, including a full-day visit to Kakadu National Park.
 With 42 included features and Cultural Discoveries, this voyage is packed with adventure!

-Aboard the 5-star Ocean Odyssey, you’ll find all you need to experience this stunning environment to the fullest, from snorkeling equipment to bicycles you can take for a spin on shore.
+Aboard the 5-star Ocean Odyssey, you’ll find all you need to experience this stunning environment to the fullest.
 Or, pamper yourself with luxury amenities, gourmet dining, and illuminating lectures.
 Plus, with the help of our onboard Concierge, you can even plan a special celebration or private excursion — because this incredible journey is yours to enjoy.

 This itinerary is a combination of: Coral Triangle Treasures: Bali to Darwin and Charting the Indonesian Archipelago: Singapore to Bali.